 Wall pushups are perfect for seniors who want to increase their balance, lower their body fat, and build muscle strength.
 To do wall pushups, your loved one will need to stand with his or her palms flat on the wall and feet planted firmly on the ground.
 Next, your loved one needs to push away from the wall so his or her arms are straight.
 To protect your loved one’s safety, make sure the wall doesn’t have any decorations or hangings that could fall.
 Doing wall pushups can help your loved one maintain healthy blood pressure levels and reduce back pain.

 If your aging loved one needs assistance exercising in and outside of the home, reach out to Coast Care Partners, a leading provider of elderly in-home care.
-Lemon Grove families can rely on our dedicated caregivers to provide the high-quality care their loved one needs and deserves.
+San Diego families can rely on our dedicated caregivers to provide the high-quality care their loved one needs and deserves.
 To schedule an appointment, call 619-354-2544 today.